Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: Abstract

 \section{Abstract}

-We consider a fractional nonlinear wave equations (fNLW) with a general power-type nonlinearity, on the two-dimensional torus.
-Our main goal is to construct invariant global-in-time Gibbs dynamics for a renormalized fNLW.
-We first construct the Gibbs measure associated with this equation by using the variational approach of Barashkov and Gubinelli.
+We consider a fractional nonlinear wave equation (fNLW) with a general odd power-type nonlinearity, on the two-dimensional torus.
+Our main goal is to construct invariant global-in-time Gibbs dynamics for a renormalized version of fNLW.
+We first construct the renormalized Gibbs measure associated with the renormalized equation by using the variational approach of Barashkov and Gubinelli.
 We then prove almost sure local well-posedness with respect to Gibbsian initial data, by exploiting the second order expansion.
-Finally, we extend solutions globally in time using Bourgain's invariant measure argument.
+Finally, we extend solutions globally in time using Bourgain's invariant measure and approximation argument.